sakshamthegreat/probable-carnival/x_team_rules.md

 # X-Team 01 Rules

-These rules establish how our team will assign tasks, track progress on each task, and communicate with each other when a member is unable to complete a task that has been assigned to that member.
+These rules establish how our team will assign tasks and track progress on each task.
+This document will establish how we communicate with each other as well as how we will solve conflicts and deal with potential problems such as when a member is unable to complete a task that has been assigned to that member.

 This document helps individual members understand the team's expectations, and will hopefully lead to productive team work with fewer conflicts